 - Power combining/splitting: developed Wilkinson, branch line, Lange and rat race / ring architectures.

 - IP3, P1dB, SFDR measurements, their interpretation and calculations for cascaded devices (Excel, ADS systems environment).

-- High speed ADC specification (Analog Devices, for bandpass and baseband sampling).
+- High speed ADC specification (Analog Devices).

 - Dual modulus synthesizers: development, loop filter calculations, programming (Texas Instruments, formerly National Semiconductor, chipsets).